Jasontomato/Dialogue-Segmentation/README.md

 **Author**: Jason

-This project, **Dialogue Segmentation App**, is a user-friendly desktop application designed to allow users to load text files, process them, and export dialogue segments into a structured CSV file format.
+This project, **Dialogue Segmentation App**, is a Mac OS user-friendly desktop application designed to allow users to load text files, process them, and export dialogue segments into a structured CSV file format.
 Users can specify the output file name, and files are automatically saved to the Downloads folder for easy access.

 ## Table of Contents